antonmihaylov/OpenXmlTemplates/README.md

 * If the list variable has a length of 1 (or 0) the first value from the dropdown is used.
 If it's more than one - the second value from the dropdown is used.

   Example:

+ - See example files in the [OpenXmlTemplatesTest/ControlReplacerTests/DropdownControlReplacersTests/SingularsTest folder](/OpenXMLTemplatesTest/ControlReplacersTests/DropdownControlReplacersTests/SingularsTest)

  ![](https://github.com/antonmihaylov/OpenXmlTemplates/blob/master/ReadmeImages/example_singular.png)